MMShep97/uiowa-questions/README.md

 1. clone down this code to your local machine and complete the exercises

-2. zip up your version of the code and email it to ed-hill@uiowa.edu
+2. zip up your version of the code and email it back to me.

 I'll share your code with the rest of the interview team once I receive it.

 If you have any questions or problems, please let me know

--Ed Hill (ed-hill@uiowa.edu)
+-Ed
-Software Developer, The University of Iowa